LangatErick/Learning_Labs-9-Fraud-Analysis/README.md

 # Learning_Labs-9-Fraud-Analysis
+In this Project we're trying to understand regions that are most affected by the fraud,
 ## Problem Statement: Questions to answer:
 1) Which region has the highest Outstanding Loan Balance exposure?
 Provide reasons and evidence for the analysis.
 Explain in approximately no less than (80 words)